 Visual And Phonetic Irregularities

-If your UTV tire is wearing away, it indicates that you’ve used them for a long, long time.
-And if the aforementioned is true, then you know the ins and outs of your vehicle due to long usage.
+If your UTV tire is wearing away, it indicates you’ve used it for a long time.
+If the aforementioned is true, you know your vehicle’s ins and outs due to long usage.
 You know about its off-hand characteristics and otherwise indistinguishable sounds.

-So as soon as you hear something out of the ordinary or feel a difference in the way it works, your 6th sense should be tingling and on high alert.
+So, as soon as you hear something unusual or feel a difference in how it works, your sixth sense should be tingling and on high alert.

 Weathering In The Treads

-This would conventionally go unsaid, but its importance bears it worth a mention.
+This would conventionally go unsaid, but its importance makes it worth mentioning.
 Are you about to head out for a ride?
-Make sure you throw a glance at your tires.
+Make sure you check your tires.

-In the case you end up noticing a significant number of cracks, it’s a cause of concern for the lifespan of your UTV tire.
+If you notice a significant number of cracks, it’s a cause for concern for the lifespan of your UTV tire.

-If your treads are weathered and worn down, your car is going to cause you trouble.
-It’s not going to respond well when taken out in slightly unfavourable weather conditions and decrease your grip massively.
+If your treads are weathered and worn down, your car will cause trouble.
+It won’t respond well when taken out in slightly unfavorable weather conditions and decreases your grip massively.

 However, not all hope is lost.
-Look out for the depth of the cracks that are present.
-Are they just surface level or are they penetrating right into the tire’s rubber?
+Look out for the depth of the cracks present.
+Are they surface-level, or are they penetrating right into the tire’s rubber?
 How do you measure this?

 Got a spare penny?
 Don’t throw it into the fountain just yet.
 It may bring you luck sooner than you think.
 Lincoln is saving everyone a lot more time and money than he knows.

-A popular and fun way to check the depth of your worn away treads is inserting a penny in between it.
-Be careful, you might need some serious concentration for this one folks.
+A popular and fun way to check the depth of your worn-out treads is to insert a penny between them.
+Be careful; you might need serious concentration for this one, folks.

 Here’s the methodology to perform The Lincoln Penny Test.